Leucosyrinx paupera

-Comitas paupera is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae.
+Leucosyrinx paupera is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae.

 Description

 (Original description) The yellowish-buff shell has a fusiform, biconical, shortly shape.
 It is sometimes feebly ribbed, smoothish, with a slightly constricted suture.

 Sculpture: Longitudinals—above the middle of each whorl is a row of tubercles, which stand out on the upper whorls rather sharp and rounded, but on the lower whorls are elongated into slight, oblique ribs, which tend to become obsolete on the body whorl, and do not extend to the base.
 They are parted by shallow rounded furrows, which are a good deal broader than the ribs.
 There are about thirteen of these on each whorl.
 They do not extend in the least to the sinus area above the tubercles.
 The surface is very closely scored with coarse lines of growth.
 Spirals—the line of the tubercles forms a rather acute carination, of which there is hardly a trace in the curve of the whorls themselves.
 The whole surface is covered with harsh, unequal, irregular, flatly rounded threads, which are cut into small coarse granulations by the lines of growth.
 This sculpture is most developed on the base and aperture, less so in the sinus area, least so of all on the rib area.

 The colour of the shell is buff below the yellow epidermis, which is coarse and harsh, but not thick.
 The surface of the shell below it is smooth and free from the granulated texture, but is curiously reticulated by minute interrupted wrinkles, whose course is at right angles to the lines of growth.